Understanding retrieval augmented generation (RAG). A response to hallucinations

 BLOG

-Understanding Retrieval Augmented Generation (RAG).
-A response to hallucinations?
+Understanding retrieval augmented generation (RAG): A response to hallucinations?

 Large language models (LLMs) are having an immense impact in the life sciences industry, but how can you be sure their responses are accurate and complete?
 Introducing retrieval augmented generation, or RAG, to supplement your LLM queries.